Inside this Issue

 Again, this method works exactly the same when browsing alphabetically by Author, Title, or Subject.
 Try it.
 It's a fun way to discover books you might otherwise overlook.

 Colorific February is the theme for the Braille & Talking Book Library's Winter Reading Program.
 The program is open to all patrons Birth to 19 years.
 Participants are asked to read at least 20 minutes every day during the month of February.
 A reading chart and stickers will be provided to each participant.
 To be eligible for the grand prize, just put a sticker on the chart each day you read at least 20 minutes and return the completed chart no later than March 7, 2018.
-There will not be any age divisions for the prizes-just 1 grand prize!
+There will not be any age divisions for the prizes - just one grand prize!

 Gifts and bequests that are donated to the Braille & Talking Book Library are used to enhance the services that we provide.
 We appreciate the generosity of those that give and we miss those patrons who have been honored with memorials.
 All donations are considered a charitable donation and therefore are tax-deductible.
 When making a donation, please include the address of those to be notified for memorials or donations in honor of a special occasion or person.